 It shouldn’t come as a surprise that Colombia is the world’s biggest producer of cocaine, providing around 80 percent of the whole planet’s supply.
-In true entrepreneurial spirit, mum and pop coke shops, or “kitchens”, pepper the countryside, churning out 345 tons of the white stuff last year alone.
+In true entrepreneurial spirit, mom and pop coke shops, or “kitchens,” pepper the countryside, churning out 345 tons of the white stuff last year alone.
 As a commercially-minded fellow who understands the pitfalls of a consumer-driven culture and the importance of production, I decided to spend a day as an apprentice with a cook in the Colombian village of San Agustin.

 Although San Agustin is only 200 miles from where I was staying in Ecuador, getting there took me two full days.
-As is the norm in South America, my journey was coloured with confusion and mishaps, including rain, mudslides, three-hour immigration lines, lack of tickets, unpaved mountain roads, and chicken buses with no suspension that came very close to cracking my tailbone.
+As is the norm in South America, my journey was colored with confusion and mishaps, including rain, mudslides, three-hour immigration lines, lack of tickets, unpaved mountain roads, and chicken buses with no suspension that came very close to cracking my tailbone.

 When I arrived at my destination, however, all of those inconveniences seemed trivial.
 I was about to make some artisanal blow.

 The proprietor of the cocaine factory’s name was Pedro.
 He greeted me warmly on a portion of his property that served as a coffee farm, and told me our class would last about two hours.